 While remembering the past had always brought a fresh stab of pain, that night I felt my friends’ kind fellowship instead.
 I was astonished to find healing after so many years.

 The week before this trip, I’d had a hard talk with another friend.
 Their accusation had stuck with me, since I often depend on their opinion.
-But after this trip to the past with my BFFs, I said to myself, “Nope.
-I don’t agree.”
+But after this trip to the past with my BFFs, I trusted me.
+“Nope.
+I don’t agree,” I said to myself.

 And I believed me.